23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 19. Mari

-Yet another Korean restaurant on our list of best restaurants in Hell’s Kitchen.
-Mari is actually Kochi’s sister restaurant, but it has different offerings that are inspired by Korean street food and traditional hand rolls.
-The food is high-end and delicious.
+Yet another Korean restaurant on our list of best restaurants in Hell’s Kitchen, Mari is actually Kochi’s sister restaurant.
+However, it has different offerings that are inspired by Korean street food and traditional hand rolls.
+Overall, the food is high-end and delicious.

 The Vibe

 Like Kochi, Mari feels sophisticated and modern.
-Even though you’re eating hand rolls, it will be clear that you’re in a fine-dining establishment.
+Even though you’re eating hand rolls, it will be clear that you’re in a fancy restaurant in NYC.
 The waiters are attentive, and the atmosphere is quiet but friendly.

 What to Order

-Like Kochi, Mari offers a tasting menu.
-This is the best option for newcomers who want to get the most out of their meals at one of the best restaurants in Hell’s Kitchen.
+Like its sister restaurant, Mari is also one of the best restaurants in Hell’s Kitchen if you’re in the mood for a tasting menu.
+This is the best option for newcomers who want to get the most out of their meals.

 Mari | 679 Ninth Ave., New York, NY 10036 | $$$$